1. What are Interpersonal Skills?

 Employees with excellent interpersonal skills for work are more equipped to handle complex work environments as they end up being great team players and leaders.
 Their ability to communicate effectively and make a positive influence on those around further contributes to overall business goals.
 While there may be a wide gamut of skills to consider,

-Staying positive is a sure-fire winner (except on a Covid test) in any challenging work situation and an essential on the list of interpersonal skills for work.
+Staying positive is a sure-fire winner in any challenging work situation and an essential on the list of interpersonal skills for work.
 Looking at the brighter picture always helps whether you may be facing tight deadlines, client issues, system failures or even dealing with a bad cup of coffee.
 People find it easier to interact with positive-minded individuals due their calm and optimistic mindsets.
 It helps in boosting morale, encouraging others around you and in diffusing stressors.
 Besides fostering a happier and productive environment, positivity makes a difference when it comes to being effective too.

 You can evaluate situations clearly, make objective decisions and accomplish more work collaboratively.
 Some great ways could be to take frequent breaks, enjoy fun water-cooler banter, avoid negative gossip, encourage or motivate others and even keep a gratitude work journal.